 Let’s first differentiate between being inspired by someone and comparing yourself to someone.

-When we feel inspired by someone, we feel uplifted, hopeful, as though anything is possible.
+When we feel inspired by someone, we feel uplifted, and hopeful, as though anything is possible.
 When we are comparing ourselves to someone, there is a one up, one down feeling.
-More often than not with us coming out the other end lacking in some way.
-It makes us feel less than, like we will never be as good as the other person.
+More often than not, we come out the other end lacking in some way.
+It makes us feel less than like we will never be as good as the other person.